jasonrundell/react-mega-menu/README.md

 # React Mega Menu

-A React project which aims to be a responsive and accessible boilerplate Mega Menu.
+A React project which aims to be an accessible, responsive, boilerplate top navigation menu with a "Mega Menu"!

 ## Features